Republic of Ireland: Taxation policy

-The transformation of Ireland's tax policy started with the creation of a 10% low-tax "special economic zone", called the International Financial Services Centre (or "IFSC"), in 1987.
-In 1999, the entire country was effectively "turned into an IFSC" with the reduction of Irish corporation tax from 32% to 12.5%.
-This accelerated the later stages of Ireland's transition from a predominantly agricultural economy into a knowledge and service economy initially focused on property and construction and later focused on attracting mainly US multinationals from high-tech, life sciences, and financial services industries seeking to avail of Ireland's low corporation tax rates and favourable corporate tax system.
+The transformation of Ireland's tax policy started with the creation of a 10% low-tax special economic zone, called the International Financial Services Centre (IFSC), in 1987.
+In 2003, the IFSC was expanded nationwide with the reduction of Irish corporation tax from 32% to 12.5%.
+This accelerated the later stages of Ireland's transition from a predominantly agricultural economy into a knowledge and service economy focused on attracting mainly US multinationals from high-tech, life sciences, and financial services industries seeking to avail of Ireland's low corporation tax rates and favourable corporate tax system.

-The multinational tax schemes foreign firms use in Ireland materially distort Irish economic statistics.
-This reached a climax with the famous "leprechaun economics" GDP/GNP growth rates of 2015 (as Apple restructured its Irish subsidiaries in 2015).
-The Central Bank of Ireland introduced a new statistic, Modified gross national income, to remove these distortions.
-GNI* is 30% below GDP (or, GDP is 143% of GNI).
+The multinational tax planning schemes corporations use in Ireland have materially affected Irish economic statistics.
+This reached a climax with what Paul Krugman termed leprechaun economics with double digit GDP growth rates in 2015 relating largely to Apple restructuring its Irish subsidiaries.
+The Central Bank of Ireland introduced additional statistics based on a modified gross national income, to remove these distortions.

 From the creation of the IFSC, the country experienced strong and sustained economic growth which fuelled a dramatic rise in Irish consumer borrowing and spending, and Irish construction and investment, which became known as the Celtic Tiger period.
 By 2007, Ireland had the highest private sector debt in the OECD with a household debt-to-disposable income ratio of 190%.
-Global capital markets, who had financed Ireland's build-up of debt in the Celtic Tiger period by enabling Irish banks to borrow in excess of the domestic deposit base (to over 180% at peak), withdrew support in the financial crisis of 2007–2008.
+Global capital markets, which had financed Ireland's build-up of debt in the Celtic Tiger period by enabling Irish banks to borrow in excess of the domestic deposit base to over 180% at peak, withdrew support in the 2008 financial crisis.
 Their withdrawal from the over-borrowed Irish credit system would precipitate a deep Irish property correction which then led to the Post-2008 Irish banking crisis.

-Ireland's successful "low-tax" economy opens it to accusations of being a "corporate tax haven", and led to it being "blacklisted" by Brazil.
-A 2017 study ranks Ireland as the 5th largest global Conduit OFC.
-A serious challenge is the passing of the US Tax Cuts and Jobs Act of 2017 (whose FDII and GILTI regimes target Ireland's multinational tax schemes).
-The EU's 2018 Digital Sales Tax (DST) (and desire for a CCCTB) is also seen as an attempt to restrict Irish "multinational tax schemes" by US technology firms.
+The country's successful low-tax economy opens it to accusations of Ireland being a corporate haven.
+A 2017 study ranks Ireland as the 5th largest global Conduit OFC, which legally route funds to tax havens.
+The EU's 2018 Digital Sales Tax (DST) and the desire for a Common Consolidated Corporate Tax Base was seen partially as an attempt to restrict "multinational tax schemes.